timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 ## Protecting a Node from Excessive Extension Header Options

-As per RFC 8200, end hosts are expected to process all extension headers, destination options, and hop-by-hop options in a packet.
+As per {{RFC8200}}, end hosts are expected to process all extension headers, destination options, and hop-by-hop options in a packet.
 Given that the only limit on the number and size of extension headers is the MTU, the processing of received packets could be considerable.
 It is also conceivable that a long chain of extension headers might be used as a form of denial-of-service attack.
-Accordingly, a host MAY implement
-{{I-D.ietf-6man-eh-limits}} has protection from this type of attacks.
+Accordingly, a host may place limits on the number and sizes of extension headers and options it is willing to process.

+A host MAY limit the number of consecutive PAD1 options in destination options or hop-by-hop options to 7.
+In this case, if there are more than 7 consecutive PAD1 options present, the packet MAY be silently discarded.
+The rationale is that if padding of 8 or more bytes is required, then the PADN option SHOULD be used.

+A host MAY limit the number of bytes in a PADN option to be less than 8.
+In such a case, if a PADN option is present that has a length greater than 7, the packet SHOULD be silently discarded.
+The rationale for this guideline is that the purpose of padding is for alignment and 8 bytes is the maximum alignment used in IPv6.

+A host MAY disallow unknown options in destination options or hop-by-hop options.
+This SHOULD be configurable where the default is to accept unknown options and process them per {{RFC8200}}.
+If a packet with unknown options is received and the host is configured to disallow them, then the packet SHOULD be silently discarded.

+A host MAY impose a limit on the maximum number of non-padding options allowed in the destination options and hop-by-hop extension headers.
+If this feature is supported, the maximum number SHOULD be configurable, and the default value SHOULD be set to 8.
+The limits for destination options and hop-by-hop options may be separately configurable.
+If a packet is received and the number of destination or hop-by-hop options exceeds the limit, then the packet SHOULD be silently discarded.

+A host MAY impose a limit on the maximum length of Destination Options or Hop-by-Hop Options extension headers.
+This value SHOULD be configurable, and the default is to accept options of any length.
+If a packet is received and the length of the Destination or Hop-by-Hop Options extension header exceeds the length limit, then the packet SHOULD be silently discarded.

 ## Neighbor Discovery for IPv6 - RFC 4861 {#ND}